zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 The certificate is not active until sufficient number of Trustees approve it.

+- Who can send:
+  - Trustee
 - Parameters:
-  - subject: `string`  - proposed certificates's `Subject` is base64 encoded subject DER sequence bytes
+  - subject: `string` - proposed certificates's `Subject` is base64 encoded subject DER sequence bytes.
-  - subject_key_id: `string`  - proposed certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`
+  - subject_key_id: `string` - proposed certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`,
-  - info: `optional(string)` - information/notes for the approval
+  - info: `optional(string)`- information/notes for the approval.
+Can contain up to 4096 characters.
   - time: `optional(int64)` - approval time (number of nanoseconds elapsed since January 1, 1970 UTC).
 CLI uses the current time for that field.
 - In State: `pki/ApprovedCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
-- Who can send:
-  - Trustee
 - Number of required approvals:
   - greater than 2/3 of Trustees (proposal by a Trustee is also counted as an approval)
 - CLI command:
   - `dcld tx pki approve-add-x509-root-cert --subject=<base64 string> --subject-key-id=<hex string> --from=<account>`
 - Validation:
+  - the proposal to add a root certificate with the provided subject and subject_key_id, must be submitted first.
-  - the proposed certificate hasn't been approved by the signer yet
+  - the proposed certificate hasn't been approved by the signer yet.

 ### REJECT_ADD_X509_ROOT_CERT